 For "new" stains (those that are still wet):

 To Clean Hard Surfaces & Walls

 If the wood on your furniture, walls, baseboard, or floor is discolored, the varnish or paint has reacted to the acid in the urine.
 You may need to remove and replace the layer of varnish or paint.
 If you do so, make sure the new product is safe for pets.
 Employees at your local hardware or home improvement store can help you identify and match your needs with appropriate removers and replacements.
 Washable enamel paints and some washable wallpapers may respond favorably to enzymatic cleaners.
 Read the instructions carefully before using these products and test them in an invisible area.

 Finally, in conjunction with cleaning, be sure to teach your pet where you want him to eliminate.
-To do this, make the "accident zone" unattractive and the appropriate "bathroom" area attractive, and follow our tips on Using Aversives to Modify Your Dog's Behavior, Using Aversives to Modify Your Cat's Behavior, Housetraining Your Puppy, and Positive Reinforcement: Training Your Dog or Cat with Treats and Praise.
+To do this, make the "accident zone" unattractive and the appropriate "bathroom" area attractive, and follow our tips on Training Your Dog with Positive Reinforcement to modify your pet's behavior.
 The re-training period may take a week or more.
 Remember, it took time to build the bad habit, and it will take time to replace that habit with a new, more acceptable behavior.
 Treat your pet with patience and give him lots of encouragement!

 For more tips and advice on raising a healthy, happy pet, visit the Humane Society of the United States.